maightoguy/movie-app/README.md

 Access the movie details from either the homepage or the results of a search operation for specific movies.
 Use the search bar to input your request and click Go! or press enter on your keyboard.

+You will need to install axios to run locally simply run  ---   npm i axios in your terminal.
 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**